 With people identified as the largest attack surface within organisations, EDRs are impactful tools in enabling monitoring, enforcement of policies and quick response on the endpoints.
 XDRs collect and correlate data from several components, while NDRs provide extended capabilities around network visibility.
 Depending on the tool, these could include several other capabilities, such as Data Loss Prevention and File Integrity Monitoring.

-Find out more about Endpoint Security Solutions.
+Find out more about Endpoint Security Solutions here.

-Cloud Security – Identity and Access Management (IAM), Encryption and Key Management Tools, Network Security Tools, and etc.:
+Cloud Security – Identity and Access Management (IAM), Encryption and Key Management Tools, Network Security Tools, and more:

-Cloud Security is too broad a category to be on its own – however, considering the usual context on how ‘cloud’ is used, Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS) service providers will usually provide security support on their platform.
+Cloud Security is too broad a category to be on its own – however, considering the usual context on how ‘cloud’ is used, Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS) service providers will usually provide security support on their platforms.
 Focus will then fall on areas where tools are needed to support the integration of cloud security requirements with data not on the cloud.

-• Cloud Access Security Brokers (CASB): CASB tools help to secure the integration of off-cloud infrastructure with the cloud environment.
+- Cloud Access Security Brokers (CASB): CASB tools help to secure the integration of off-cloud infrastructure with the cloud environment.
 They provide visibility, control, and security enforcement for traffic flowing between the off-cloud infrastructure and the cloud services.
 CASB tools can enforce policies, monitor data transfers, and apply encryption and access controls to ensure the security of data and applications in transit.

 Security Information and Event Management (SIEM) Tools: